pwnjoshi/pwnjoshi.github.io/README.md

 - 🐙 **GitHub:** [@pwnjoshi](https://github.com/pwnjoshi)
 - 💼 **LinkedIn:** [Pawan Joshi](https://linkedin.com/in/pawan-joshi)

-⭐ *If you liked this project, please consider giving it a star!*
+⭐ *If you found this project useful or inspiring, give it a star!*